Triton-Baja/Data-Acquisition/.mds/2_Neovim_Setup.md

 ### Modes
 <img align="right" src="../.assets/nvim_normal_mode.png" alt="description of gif" width="150"/>

 Neovim has 7 BASIC modes, which dictate how neovim behaves.
+I'll go over 4 modes we'll be using.
 You can tell what mode you are in if you look at the bottom left corner, it should be highlighted in color.<br>

 `NORMAL`: This is the default mode when neovim opens.
 In this mode you can run all the commands and enter all the other modes.
 You can always go back to `NORMAL` mode by pressing `Esc` or `Ctrl + C`.
 Here are a few things you can do in this mode: